-- different from other sounds you heard in class so far? - To you, does the rhythm of the Quitiplás sound more like the rain, the horses galloping, or the birds?
-Why?
-(If necessary, replay Clip 1, Polyrhythm in Nature Sounds to aid comparison.) - 6.
-Show Image 5, Idiophone Definition.
-Read the definition aloud as a class, then ask students: - Can you think of an example of a musical instrument that is an idiophone? - In what way is the Quitiplás an idiophone? - 7.
-Tell students that they will now be learning how to play Quitiplás.
-Ask students to stand up, and explain that they will be performing along with this interactive video.
-Play and perform along with Clip 4, LADAMA Quitiplás Polyrhythm.
-(Note to teacher: feel free to pause and review at any point in the video.
-If needed, use Handout Quitiplás Teacher's Guide as needed to help the student groups work on the rhythms.)
-After the video, ask students: - Was performing this polyrhythm hard to do?
+- 10. Activity for General Music Class: Have students now perform the vocalizations using Boomwhackers or a similar instrument that approximates the Quitiplás.
+Use clips from LADAMA Quitiplás Polyrhythm, LADAMA Vocalizing Quitiplás Polyrhythm, and Handout Quitiplás Teacher's Guide as guides for this activity. together. - 11.
+After the activity, ask students: - Was performing this polyrhythm hard to do?
 Why? - In what ways does your voice sound like the Quitiplás? - How long do you think it takes kids in Venezuela to learn these rhythms?
-When might they practice? - 8.
+When might they practice? - 12.
 Tell students that they will now be learning how to sing Quitiplás.
 Ask students to stand up, and explain that they will be performing along with this interactive video.
 In the video, students will learn a simple call and response phrase in Spanish (from the song, "María de Belén") and sing it over the Quitiplás ensemble.
-Play and perform along with Clip 5, LADAMA - Quitiplás Song.
-(Note to teacher: feel free to pause and review at any point in the video.)
-After the video, ask students:
+Play and perform along with Clip 5, LADAMA Quitiplás Song.
+Pause the video as needed to give the class the time to practice their parts, or use the below excerpted sections of the clip.
+See Handout Quitiplás Teacher's Guide as a guide for this activity. - Quitiplás Song Excerpt: Introduction and Pronunciation - Quitiplás Song Excerpt: Learning the Melody - Quitiplás Song Excerpt: Singing with LADAMA

+- 13. After the activity, ask students:

+- How did it feel to sing in Spanish?

-How did it feel to sing over the rhythms of the Quitiplás drum ensemble?
+- How did it feel to sing over the rhythms of the Quitiplás drum ensemble?